KlapkovGV/natural-language-processing/w1.intro/readme.md

 ## Text Normalization

 In the preprocessing stage of any NLP pipeline, the primary goal is to reduce the vocabulary size and group together different forms of the same word.
 This process is known as **Text Normalization**.
-Without this step, a computer would treat "walk", "walking", and "walked" as three entirely different concepts, thich is inefficient for analysis.
+Without this step, a computer would treat "walk", "walking", and "walked" as three entirely different concepts, which is inefficient for analysis.

 1. The Heuristic Approach: Stemming